 “I am not,” Aideed says defiantly.

-The two uniformed men shuffle Aideed out the way they brought him in.
+The two uniformed men shuffle Aideed out the door they brought him in.

-The following night, Hassan stays home from work.
+THE FOLLOWING night, Hassan stays home.
 Hawo knows he is sacrificing—that although he is hard on Aideed, he cares about her—because Saturday night is when business is briskest.
 She gets the twins ready for bed while Hassan sits on the long couch with his sarong wound around his waist, making phone calls.
-Shortly before lunch next day, Hassan goes out and returns with big trays of rice, chicken, goat meat, salad, bananas, and crates of water and soda.
+Shortly before lunch the next day, Hassan goes out and returns with big trays of rice, chicken, goat meat, salad, bananas, and crates of water and soda.
 Naima doesn’t ask Hawo what the food is for.
-After prayers, middle-aged and old men, most clutching support sticks or rosaries, and all wielding cheap phones stream in and sit.
+After prayers, middle-aged and old men, most clutching support sticks or rosaries, all wielding cheap phones, stream in and sit.
 Laughter spills from the living room into the bedroom where Hawo stays out of sight with Naima.
-Hassan serves the men the food.
+Hassan serves the men food.
 The noises die down, replaced by muted whispers.
 Names trickle through the small hallway and enter the bedroom in which Hawo and Naima sit listening.
-Hawo can picture Hassan, as he writes down the names of all their clansmen and against each one, two hundred dollars for Aideed’s lawyer.
+Hawo can picture Hassan as he writes down the names of all their clansmen, and against each one, two hundred dollars for Aideed’s lawyer.

 “That is the benefit of being born into a long branch,” Hawo tells Naima.
 “Large clans, like ours, is one’s security, one’s insurance.”

-Aideed is again led in through the rear door in orange suit and shackled legs.
-Many months have passed since Hawo saw him in this courtroom for his initial hearing.
-His skin has turned slightly darker and his hair is longer.
-However, his walk and wild eyes haven’t changed.
+AIDEED, IN orange suit and shackled legs, is again led in through the rear door.
+Months have passed since Hawo saw him in this courtroom at the initial hearing.
+His skin has turned slightly darker, his hair longer.
+But his walk and wild eyes haven’t changed.
 The proceedings start.
-The purpose of today’s hearing is to request Aideed’s bail.
-When Aideed’s lawyer argues that the judge allow Aideed to stay out on bail, that his had family is here, his mother, brothers and sisters, and that he has grown up here and knows nowhere else, the prosecutor rises in objection.
-With the stealth and self-assurance of a man who has fought many battles, and won most of them, he produces photos of Somalis who he claims had committed crimes and were granted bail only to skip town.
+The hearing is for Aideed’s bail.
+When Aideed’s lawyer argues that the judge allow Aideed to stay out on bail, argues that his family is here, his mother, brothers and sisters, argues that he has grown up here and knows nowhere else, the prosecutor rises in objection.
+With the stealth and self-assurance of a man who has fought many battles, and won most, he produces photos of Somalis who he claims had committed crimes and were granted bail only to skip town.

 A collective gasp rises from the courtroom.
-However, most of the audience doesn’t understand what the judge is saying.
-On Hawo’s side of the courtroom, questioning, bewildered, faces plead for an interpretation.
+Some in the audience, however, don’t understand what the judge has said.
+On Hawo’s side of the courtroom, questioning, bewildered faces plead for interpretation.
 To Hawo’s dismay, the court hasn’t brought an interpreter.
 Outside the courtroom, Hawo and her clansmen will share the bits and pieces of information that each one has collected and make their narrative from it.

-That evening Hassan, Hawo, and Naima visit Aideed.
-Hawo left the twins with her cousin.
+THAT EVENING, Hassan, Hawo and Naima visit Aideed.
+Hawo leaves the twins with her cousin.
 Hassan drives them in his taxi.
 He shuts off the radio that usually crackles about customers who want to be taken to happy hour in downtown Minneapolis.
 They arrive at the county jail house and stop at the gate.
 Hassan gives their names to a guard who tells them to park in the rear.
 They pile into a small office where another guard hands them visitor passes, leads them through a long hallway with a gray carpet.
 The guard ushers them in a small cubicle and tells them to wait.
 The cubicle has one door and a large, glass window.

 Aideed appears on the other side of the glass screen.
 His body is pallid, his face gaunt, and his long bony hands wobble on his sides.
 His glittering dark skin has given way to ashen gray like someone who has slept in a heap of dust.
 The prison warden walks around and says they can talk to Aideed using the red phone.
 Hawo begins to weep again.
 Hassan picks up the phone and puts it in Hawo’s right hand.
 Aideed speaks to Hawo in a smattering of English and Somali.